pleasehelpme-12/smart-contracts-public/contracts/vesting/README.md

 These tokens will be locked until timestamp specified in _unlockTimestamp_ will be reached.
 This action will emit an event containing address of newly deployed vesting contract where tokens will stay locked.
+- Owners can set withdrawal address, by submitting their approvals and then calling the function _setWithdrawalAddress_.
-- To withdraw tokens after this timestamp, owners must submit their approvals and then call the function _doWithdraw_ and specify address of the vesting contract they wish to withdraw tokens from and to which address the unlocked tokens should be transferred to.
+- To withdraw tokens after this timestamp, an owner must call the function _doWithdraw_ and specify address of the vesting contract they wish to withdraw tokens from.
+Tokens will be withdrawn to pre-set withdrawal address
-- Owners can perform multiple withdrawals from multiple vesting contract at once, by calling the function _doWithdraws_.
+- Owners can perform multiple withdrawals from multiple vesting contracts at once, by calling the function _doWithdraws_.